Global Research Award Subcommittee

 - 1 Liaison from International Members Committee – term congruent with service on parent committee

-- At least 6 additional members who are past or current members of International Members Committee
+- At least 6 additional members who are past or current members of International Members Committee or who have international perspective and familiarity with ASH programs

 Members of the Global Research Award Subcommittee serve 2-year terms (unless otherwise indicated) with the option for an additional term.
 They are expected to attend two in-person meetings (typically in June in conjunction with the EHA Annual Congress and in December in conjunction with the ASH annual meeting), participate in conference calls, and communicate via email as necessary.